jpritikin/coach/content/docs/me/meditation/_index.md

 | after dinner | [kanna extract]({{< relref "kanna"  >}}) | - |
 | before sleep | [ice on the liver]({{< relref "liver"  >}}) | 15 min |

+{{% details "Take cayenne pepper 🌶️ capsules 💊 with meals." %}}
+- Capsaicin acts as a relaxing analgesic for [TRPV1](https://en.wikipedia.org/wiki/TRPV1) in the colin.[^bortolotti2011]
+- Serotonin is one of the main neurotransmitters involved in both meditation and psychedelics.
+Serotonin receptors are widely expressed within the gastrointestinal tract.[^mawe2013] (This is suggestive of some kind of relationship.)
+- Use 300-600mg per day.
+- You might take cayenne with morning tea.[^morré2003]
+- Avoid cayenne pepper on an empty stomach 🧨🔥.
+{{% /details %}}

 This is just a sample schedule.
 Customize as per your preference.

 ### Don't forget fun